 - Include your whole face, facing forward.

-- In full colour with good clarity.
+- The photo is full colour and good clarity.

 - No hats or sunglasses.